Updated May 6, 2023

 - Example: AWS provides Amazon Elastic Container Service and AWs Lambda as part of DevOps Microservices offering.

-There can be basic security implementations which will be used as DevSecOps
+We can use basic security implementations as DevSecOps.

 - Vulnerability scan

-DevOps is an evolving concept in the IT industry where more numbers of technologies and concepts are being added and getting popularity.
+The IT industry is continuously evolving, and DevOps is a concept that is growing in popularity as more technologies and concepts are being added.
 It creates a disruption in the traditional system administration, software development, and product delivery job roles.
 Indeed the major IT workforce is aware and skilling up with DevOps.